eqxmedianl/EQXMedia.TxFileSystem/Readme.md

 *   Directories,
 *   Filestreams.

+# Project Website

+The project has a website of its own which can be found at [https://txfilesystem.io/ "Visit the project website of EQXMedia.TxFileSystem"](https://txfilesystem.io/).

 # NuGet Package

 A NuGet package is created of every `EQXMedia.TxFileSystem` release and can be installed to your .NET project using the *NuGet Package Manager* or `dotnet` command.